Mandatory Renter Relocation Assistance

 the amount of Relocation Assistance they are eligible to receive.

 Rental units within Portland city limits, whether they are are managed by an owner, a sublessor, or property management company, and have either month-to-month rental agreements or fixed-term tenancies, such as 6-month or 1-year leases.

 Check if your property is within Portland city limits on PortlandMaps.

 Relocation Assistance Exemption

 Please review the Administrative Rules carefully before applying for an exemption from paying Relocation Assistance.

-The following circumstances may be exempt from paying Relocation Assistance:
+The following circumstances are strictly the only situations that may be exempt from paying Relocation Assistance:

 - Rental agreement for week-to-week tenancies

 - Tenants that occupy the same dwelling unit as the landlord

 - Tenants that occupy one dwelling unit in a Duplex where the Landlord’s principal residence is the second Dwelling Unit in the same Duplex